nnhs-se-projects/school-store/README.md

 Our trello is quite disorganized.

+(See stories and issues on trello).

 # Backlog User Stories

-1. As an admin, I want to be sent an email when new orders are placed so that I know what items to fulfill (need to verify that it works)
+1. As an admin, I want to be sent an email when new orders are placed so that I know what items to fulfill *(need to verify that it works)*

-2. As an admin I would like to be able to track long-term trends about when people most want to buy our merchandise so that we can better plan for future years.
+2. As an admin I would like to be able to track long-term trends about when people most want to buy our merchandise so that we can better plan for future years. *(Right now, admins can track data in spreadsheets, but it might be nice for it to be built-in)*

 More on the trello board.